PVMike/PVMike/README.md

 - 👋 Hi, I’m @PVMike
 - 👀 I’m interested in Homeautomation, IOBroker, RPi, PV Systems
-- 💞️ I’m looking to collaborate on integrated Home-systems, integrating PV, EV and Heating
+- 💞️ I’m looking to collaborate on integrated Home-systems, integrating PV, EV and Heating, potentially in combination with a BHKW